Compare

 - Is HookSense a Svix alternative?

 - Yes.
-Point the Svix-sent webhook (from Clerk, Resend, Lemon Squeezy, etc.) at a HookSense URL.
-You get every delivery in real time, with signature verification and replay to your local server.
+Point the Svix-sent webhook (from Clerk, Resend, Lemon Squeezy, etc.) at a HookSense callback endpoint, then have your agent call wait_for_callback to receive the verified result.

 - How much does HookSense cost compared to Svix?

-- HookSense has a free plan, then Hook at $9.50/mo and Sense at $19.50/mo (launch prices).
+- HookSense has a free tier with callback endpoints and MCP, then Hook at $29/mo and Sense at $99/mo (early access).
 Svix Startup is $490/mo.
-They target different use cases — HookSense is for developers debugging webhooks, Svix is for SaaS companies building webhooks as a feature.
+They target different layers — HookSense is the agent callback layer, Svix is for SaaS companies sending webhooks.